Networking Documentation

 Nobus Data Center as a Service (DaaS)

 Nobus understand the integral part played by Data centers.
-The security and reliability of our data center and it information is our top priority.
+The security and reliability of our data center and its information is our top priority.
 DaaS allows connection to public or private network infrastructure with an encrypted VPN (MPLS or Internet) connection.
-Take advantage of the our platform that supports applications and workloads across pools of physical infrastructure and multi-cloud environments.
-Data centers often host an organization's business-critical data and applications.
+Take advantage of our platform that supports applications and workloads across pools of physical infrastructure and multi-cloud environments.

-Nobus ensures that both facility and equipment are secured against intruders, while providing round-the-clock access to information thus, securely sustaining the highest availability possible.
-Services such as Security Groups, Firewall as a Service (Faas), Network ACLs, Loadbalancer, Auto-Scaling of resources and workloads, Software defined Network infrastructure such as switches and routers, are available for provisioning.
+Nobus ensures that both facility and equipment are secured against intruders, while providing round-the-clock access to information.
+Services such as Security Groups, Firewall as a Service (FaaS), Network ACLs, Loadbalancer, Auto-Scaling, and Software defined Network infrastructure are available for provisioning.

 You have complete control over your virtual networking environment, including; selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.